 University Transfer Program

 - As you work on successfully completing your first year, ONCAMPUS Boston will help you with the critical next step – deciding which college or university is the right one for you.
-We will help you explore and understand your options, work with you on the application process, and show you how to transfer the 28–32 college credits you have earned.
+We will help you explore and understand your options, work with you on the application process, and show you how to transfer the 28–32 college credits you will earn.

 - Although you may apply to transfer to any school you wish, you also have the option to enroll at any of ONCAMPUS Boston’s partner schools.
 These exceptional public and private educational institutions, including Wheelock College, recognize the value of our program for international students and will allow you to transfer and enroll at their school through an expedited application process and without SAT or ACT exam requirements.